USS Towers: 1970s

 A curtailed two-day upkeep period at Subic Bay preceded the ship's sailing on 13 July for the gunline.
 Heavy commitments and long hours of gunfire support duty in support of ARVN troops followed from 17 to 28 July as Towers participated in Operation Lamson 72.
 From 29 July to 5 August, the ship operated on "Linebacker" strikes against targets to the northward of the DMZ, in North Vietnam, as part of Task Unit 77.1.2.
 On several occasions during this time, she came under fire from communist shore batteries.

 The intense gunfire support duties assigned to the ship soon wore out the linings of her two 5-inch guns, so the ship sailed for Sasebo, where she spent the week from 9 to 15 August undergoing a re-gunning.
 She soon returned to the "gunline" and supported ARVN troops off Huế.
 The destroyer also fired night "Linebacker" strikes on 24 and 25 September, rounding out the month with gunfire support missions fired for the 1st ARVN division.

 A visit to Hong Kong for needed rest and recreation for her crew soon followed, and an upkeep period at Subic Bay preceded the ship's return to Vietnamese waters on 21 October.
 She supported the ARVN 22d Division near Qui Nhon and around Quang Tri.
 She then again visited Subic Bay and Kaohsiung, Taiwan, before returning to the gunline again from 3 to 8 December.
 For the rest of the month, Towers fired gunfire support missions against North Vietnamese troop concentrations near Quang Tri.
 Spirited exchanges of gunfire with enemy shore batteries took place on numerous occasions during this period.

 She finished the year 1972 again serving as plane guard for Constellation on "Yankee Station" and closed out her grueling seven-month deployment on the last day of the year, when she sailed for Yokosuka.
 From there, she returned home via Midway and Pearl Harbor.

 This deployment turned out to be the destroyer's last in support of the Vietnam War.
 The "Vietnamization" plan placed the burden of self-defense on the shoulders of the South Vietnamese, as American land, sea, and air forces were withdrawn from combat in January and February 1973.
-Towers returned to San Diego and soon under-went refurbishment at Long Bach shipyards.
+Towers returned to San Diego and soon underwent refurbishment at Long Bach shipyards.
 Towers then operated out of San Diego from 1973 through 1976, pursuing a regular schedule of local operations, routine upkeep and overhaul periods, and underway training evolutions.